British Rail Class 68: Order and production

-On 5 January 2012, DRS announced it had placed an order with Stadler for fifteen 100 mph Eurolight locomotives for both intermodal and passenger work; these would be leased from Beacon Rail and the first example to be delivered during late 2013.
+On 5 January 2012, DRS announced it had placed an order with Vossloh for fifteen 100 mph Eurolight locomotives for both intermodal and passenger work; these would be leased from Beacon Rail and the first example to be delivered during late 2013.
 The value of the contract has been estimated at £45 million.
-During February 2013, it was announced that the locomotives were to be known as the Class 68 under TOPS; while Stadler refer to the design by its product name of UKLight.
+During February 2013, it was announced that the locomotives were to be known as the Class 68 under TOPS; while Vossloh and later Stadler refer to the design by its product name of UKLight.

 Placement of this first order to delivery of the first Class 68 locomotive took 28 months.
 The UKLight's detailed design had not been finalised at the time of the order; according to rail industry periodical Rail, it took four months to select the power train.
 The selected powerplant was a single 16-cylinder 3800 hp C175-16 engine supplied by Caterpillar Inc.; this was paired with an ABB-built traction package incorporating a six-pole brushless synchronous alternator and two ABB Bordline CC1500 DE compact converters, which use rectifiers to generate an intermediate DC supply, braking chopper, and to power onboard electronics.
-The Class 68 incorporates an identical vehicle control unit and driver’s advisory system to those fitted on the standard EUROLight platform.
+The Class 68 incorporates an identical vehicle control unit and driver's advisory system to those fitted on the standard EUROLight platform.
 It has proved to be compliant with DRS's relatively stringent adhesion demands, and that it can achieve a maximum tractive effort of 317 kN.

 The first locomotive, 68001, underwent several months of testing at Velim Test Centre in the Czech Republic prior to being shipped to the UK.
 Thus, during January 2014, the second locomotive in the class, 68002, was the first to arrive in the UK.

 An option for ten further locomotives was confirmed to have been taken up in September 2014.
 Further to this, on 28 July 2015, Vossloh España announced an order for a further seven locomotives from DRS.

 Current operations

 Direct Rail Services

 The Class 68 is a mixed-traffic locomotive intended for use on both passenger and freight trains.
 Customer trials of the type commenced during February 2014, which were initially conducted between Carlisle and Crewe.
-During mid-2014, DRS indicated that the type were be typically operated on container traffic, as well as on Network Rail trains for which the company has been contracted to operate.
+During mid-2014, DRS indicated that the type were typically operated on container traffic, as well as on Network Rail trains for which the company has been contracted to operate.

 The first passenger trains hauled by Class 68s were DRS special services for the 2014 Ryder Cup at Gleneagles.
 Furthermore, the type is routinely used on DRS nuclear flask trains.
 According to Rail, operations of the Class 68 has proved it to be a highly effective locomotive.